mpadmaraj/spring-boot-starter-akka/README.md

 # spring-boot-starter-akka
-Based on spring-boot and akka integration
+Based on spring-boot and akka integration<br>
-1. The ActorSystem into spring's jurisdiction, can be injected automatically in the code Actorsystem
+1. The ActorSystem into spring's jurisdiction, can be injected automatically in the code Actorsystem<br>
-2. Support automatic creation of Remote Actor
+2. Support automatic creation of Remote Actor<br>

 how to use